 But something was up at the Franklin house all along.

-Mr Franklin was a good bloke, as Dad always said.
+Mr Franklin was a good bloke, my Dad always said.
 He helped Dad build the extra room on our house that got my brother and I out of my sister’s bedroom and out of her hair.
 I always found Mr Franklin very warm and friendly when I saw him on weekends.
-I was the only other bloke ever around at the Franklin’s house.
-He had a work shed in the back yard where he would sit on a weekend where I was always welcome to drop in.
-He would listen to my chattering, talk to me and let me saw blocks of wood and hammer in nails.
-I do remember that he always sat at the bench with a bottle of beer and there was a constant pile of empty beer bottles stacked against the back wall of the house that you had to dodge when you were running laps around the house.
-Sometimes I knocked them over but it was never a problem to anyone.
+I was the only other bloke around at the Franklin’s house.
+He had a work shed in the back yard where he would sit on a weekend or after work, where I was always welcome to drop in.
+He would listen to my chattering, talk to me and let me have a go at sawing blocks of wood and hammer in nails.
+Something my own dad never did.
+I remember that he always sat at the bench with a bottle of beer and there was a constant pile of empty beer bottles stacked against the back wall of the house that you had to dodge when you were running laps around the house.
+Sometimes we knocked them over but it was never a problem to anyone.

 One night though, Mrs Franklin and the two girls slept at our house in the lounge room.
 I thought it was really exciting having them sleep at our house but Wendy was upset and worried about her Dad.
 Something must have driven them out of their house; I guess it was Mr Franklin.
 Another night I remember Mr Franklin standing in the middle of the street shouting abuse at the whole neighbourhood.
 I particularly remember him shouting,” And I can see you Mrs Keane peaking out your curtains!”
 That made Mum and Dad laugh.
 We didn’t have to peak, we had see through curtains.